Certified Nursing Assistant (CNA) (Nurse’s Aide)

 When To Apply There is no formal application process.
 An individual wishing to become a CNA must either enroll themselves or be sponsored by their employer to take the 75-hour course and competency tests (usually at a community college).

-Duration The certificate does not expire unless the CNA stops working at the occupation for 24 months.
+Duration The certificate does not expire.
+Standing on the registry expires if the CNA stops working as a CNA for 24 months.

 Processing Time Varies; Please allow at least two weeks.